kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ##### Unit tests

-- Validate DEK re-use behavior in the API server
+- Validate DEK seed re-use behavior in the API server
-  - DEK is generated at startup and re-used for all encryption operations
+  - DEK seed is generated at startup and re-used for all encryption operations
-  - DEK is rotated after KEK rotation
+  - DEK seed is rotated after KEK rotation
   - KMS plugin is only called when cache is empty
   - Ensure the logs and metrics are generated as expected
   - At least 75% code coverage